 where we put $X_i = 0$ for $i > n$.
-As $(\tau + 1)$ is a stopping time, conditionally on $\tau$, the $(X_i - \hat{X}_i)_{i \ge \tau + 2}$ still form a martingale difference sequence.
-We can thus use Burkholder's inequality (see for instance \cite[Theorem 2.11]{hh}), which states that
+Given that $\tau+ 1$ is a stopping time, conditional on $\tau$, the $(X_i - \hat{X}_i)_{i \ge\tau+ 2}$ still forms a martingale difference sequence.
+Thus we can use Burkholder's inequality (see, e.g.,~\cite{hh}, Theorem 2.11), which states that

-and we can safely discard the summand indexed by $\tau+1$ appearing in (\ref{SShat}), that is uniformly bounded.
-The maximum on the r.h.s.\ of (\ref{multXXhat}) is also bounded by $2\gamma^{2p}$.
-As for the other term, $X_i$ and $\hat{X}_i$ being orthogonal random variables, we have
+and we can safely discard the summand indexed by $\tau+1$ appearing in (\ref{SShat}), which is uniformly bounded.
+The maximum on the right-hand side of (\ref{multXXhat}) is also bounded by $2\gamma ^{2p}$.
+As for the other term, with $X_i$ and $\hat{X}_i$ as orthogonal random variables, we have